HackYourFuture-CPH/teacher-curriculum/README.md

 ---

-### Must-Reads

-A few concepts, articles, and videos you should check out before moving on.
-These will lay the conceptual foundation for what you study in the rest of this gitbook.

----

 ### Tips and Tricks

 Your pit-stop before preparing a lesson, mentoring a student, or starting class.
 This section contains quick and actionable advice collected from the HYF community.
 No background necessary!

+---

+### References

+Links to great resources for learning more about education, and teaching programming.
+Including a list of _must-reads_: few concepts, articles, and videos you should check out before moving on.
+These will lay the conceptual foundation for what you study in the rest of this gitbook.

 ---